shafigh75/go_files/observability_trifecta.md

         from: body.msg
         to: body

-      # 4. FIX for 'invalid keys: fields': Use singular 'field' key for removal.
+      # 4. Use singular 'field' key for removal
       - id: remove-original-ts
         type: remove
         field: body.ts